CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 When we log `result`'s value to the terminal we get a new data type - `undefined`.
 `undefined` is a data type used to represent the absence of a value.
-We need to specify the value want to output from our function.
+We need to specify the value we want to output from our function.
 If we don't state what our function should output then the default output will be `undefined`.

 ### Setting an output